 codeBeamer ALM manages not just the traceability of testing of software systems but can also manage the testing of mechanical and electronic systems through integration with PLM software, and provides a unified data model, preventing the duplication of data.
 ALM Software provides an extensive documents management functionality and an integrated environment for software development, including complete traceability across the entire application lifecycle, including testing automation, linking tests to requirements.
 The features of codeBeamer ALM assist connected car departments meet the regulatory requirements of the automotive industry and enables quick and easy audits.

-Not only does codeBeamer ALM reduce the risk of development through reinforcing best practice provided by any Agile Framework, but for when errors do occur, ALM Software assists with the identification of the errors and simplifies the fixing of those errors thus reducing the cost.
+Not only does codeBeamer ALM reduce the risk of development through reinforcing best practice provided by any Agile Framework, but for when errors do occur, ALM Software assists with the identification of the errors and simplifies the fixing of those errors thus reducing development cost.